P0k3sm0t/Ray5-Pilot/README.md

 ### Notes

-- The Machine Settings page is intended for advanced users.
-Changing controller settings can affect motion, limits, homing, and laser behavior.
 - Always use **Download Backup** before changing machine settings.
 - Machine Settings save only sends changed rows and only allows validated numeric `$number=value` commands.
 - Factory reset commands such as `$RST=$`, `$RST=#`, and `$RST=*` are not exposed on the Machine Settings page.